UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Experienced_Users.md

 Would use 80 cores, with two threads (on Hyperthreads) per core.
 If you use `gerun` to launch your MPI process, it will take care of the division for you, but if you're using `mpirun` or `mpiexec` directly, you'll have to take care to use the correct number of MPI ranks per node yourself.

+Note that memory requests are now per virtual core with hyperthreading enabled.
+If you asked for `#$ -l mem=4G`on a node with 80 virtual cores and 192G RAM then you are requiring 320G RAM in total which will not fit on that node and so you would be given a sparse process layout across more nodes to meet this requirement.

 ##### Temporary local disk (every machine EXCEPT Kathleen)

 ```bash